 The National Whistleblower Center is proud to support the Rescuing Animals with Rewards (RAWR) Act.
 The bill would add wildlife trafficking to the State Department’s existing whistleblower reward program.

 The RAWR Act was introduced in the House of Representatives by Reps.
 Vern Buchanan (R-FL) and Dina Titus (D-NV) on January 3, 2019 as H.R.97 and referred to the House Committee on Foreign Affairs, and in the Senate by Sens.
-Jeff Merkley (D-OR) and Susan Collins (R-ME) on May 22, 2019 as S.1590, and referred to the Senate Committee on Foreign Relations, where it passed on September 26, 2019.
+Jeff Merkley (D-OR) and Susan Collins (R-ME) on May 22, 2019.

 The Letter of Support:

 The National Whistleblower Center submitted a letter of support for the RAWR Act, addressed to the relevant committees of jurisdiction in the House and Senate.
 A PDF of the letter can be accessed here, and the content of the letter is reprinted below.